Zum Hauptinhalt springen

 IMPORTED BUILDING MATERIALS

+Nowadays, a large proportion of building materials are imported to Ghana.
 This also includes cement and cement clinker, which are exclusively imported to Ghana, often from China.

 After the heyday of West African tropical architecture in the 1950s and 60s, whose architects aimed to use modern building materials sustainably and adapted to the climate, traditional materials and construction methods as well as ideas of tropical architecture have been increasingly displaced since the 1970s.